feathersui/feathersui-starling/documentation/help/markdown/migration-guide-3.0.md

 `ScreenSlidingStackTransitionManager`			| Switch to `StackScreenNavigator` to get full support for navigation history.
 Use `Slide` for `pushTransition` and `popTransition`.
 `SmartDisplayObjectStateValueSelector`			| Create a [`feathers.skins.ImageSkin`](../api-reference/feathers/skins/ImageSkin.html) and call `setTextureForState()` to use multiple textures.
 `StandardIcons.listDrillDownAccessoryTexture`	| Add [`DefaultListItemRenderer.ALTERNATE_STYLE_NAME_DRILL_DOWN`](../api-reference/feathers/controls/renderers/DefaultListItemRenderer.html#ALTERNATE_STYLE_NAME_DRILL_DOWN) to the item renderer's `styleNameList`.
-`TextBlockTextRenderer.snapToPixels`			| Use the [`pixelSnapping`](../api-reference/feathers/controls/TextBlockTextRenderer.html#pixelSnapping) property instead, which is also the name of the new property on `starling.display.Image`.
+`TextBlockTextRenderer.snapToPixels`			| Use the [`pixelSnapping`](../api-reference/feathers/controls/TextBlockTextRenderer.html#pixelSnapping) property instead, which is also the name of the new property on `starling.display.Mesh`.
-`TextFieldTextRenderer.snapToPixels`			| Use the [`pixelSnapping`](../api-reference/feathers/controls/TextFieldTextRenderer.html#pixelSnapping) property instead, which is also the name of the new property on `starling.display.Image`.
+`TextFieldTextRenderer.snapToPixels`			| Use the [`pixelSnapping`](../api-reference/feathers/controls/TextFieldTextRenderer.html#pixelSnapping) property instead, which is also the name of the new property on `starling.display.Mesh`.
 `TiledImage`									| Create a `starling.display.Image` and set the `tileGrid` property.